rasensio/msk-workshop/1-getting-started/1-create-role.md

-# Create an IAM role for your workspace
+# Create an IAM Role

 > [!TIP]
 > You will create a IDE later so you can execute commands from a console and run applications interacting with the Managed Kafka cluster

+## 1. Create an IAM role for your workspace

 * Follow [this deep link to create an IAM role with Administrator access](https://console.aws.amazon.com/iam/home#/roles$new?step=review&commonUseCase=EC2%2BEC2&selectedUseCase=EC2&policies=arn:aws:iam::aws:policy%2FAdministratorAccess)
 * Confirm that AWS service and EC2 are selected, then click Next to view permissions.